wongislandd/playground/README.md

 # playground
 This app is my playground.
-The intention is to be able to use a strong, simple, and modular foundation to test out any sort of technologies / libraries.
+The intention is to be able to use a strong, simple, and modular foundation to test out any sort of design patterns/technologies/libraries.
 I'll use this app to hone my skills, and maybe make something cool in the process.